jhuckaby/pixl-unit/README.md

 ## Sample Output

 `pixl-unit` outputs to the console by default, using the [chalk](https://www.npmjs.com/package/chalk) module for ANSI color.
-It shows green checkmarks for passed tests, and red 'X's for failures.
 Stats are summarized at the bottom.
 You can also suppress this output and/or generate a JSON report file (see below).

 ```
 Simple Unit Test Runner v1.0